selina-bian-1122/selina-bian-1122/README.md

 ---

 ## 🧑‍💼 Professional Experience
-- **LiveX AI, AI Solution Engineer Intern** Architected multimodal and LLM-powered customer-support agents, built orchestration logic and API integrations, and led end-to-end deployment across chat, voice, and backend systems.
+- **LiveX AI, AI Solution Engineer** (Palo Alto, CA, Aug 2025-Now) Architected multimodal and LLM-powered customer-support agents, built orchestration logic and API integrations, and led end-to-end deployment across chat, voice, and backend systems.

+- **Alexander Tutoring & Andromeda, AI Data Scientist** (San Francisco, CA, Aug 2024–Jun 2025)
+  Developed a churn prediction model and a star tutoring evaluation model using Python, PCA, and random forest to enhance accuracy, while also applying RAG and LLMs to extract actionable insights from tutorial session data.

 - **OSCR AI, Market Analyst Intern** (San Francisco, CA, Nov 2024–Feb 2025)
   Conduct market research and competitive analysis to refine the product-market fit for a content marketing SaaS product, and collaborate on growth strategies that have generated 80+ leads.

-- **Alexander Tutoring & Andromeda, Data Scientist** (San Francisco, CA, Aug 2024–Jun 2025)
-  Developed a churn prediction model and a star tutoring evaluation model using Python, PCA, and random forest to enhance accuracy, while also applying RAG and LLMs to extract actionable insights from tutorial session data.

 - **Budweiser Asia Pacific, Trade Marketing Summer Intern** (Shanghai, China, Jul 2023–Sep 2023)
   Led the creation of an information-sharing platform and built 20 Power BI dashboards that reduced analysis time by nearly 50%, and optimized a coupon distribution system via advanced Excel analysis to save 34% in costs.